 “I was happiest in fantasy,” she told Rolling Stone in 1974.
 “I wasn’t good at dealing with reality… I wanted a storybook life, to be Rapunzel and Cinderella and Sleeping Beauty, all the beautiful ladies that wonderful men came along on their big white horses and dragged away.
 Which is not remarkable, a lot of kids grow up that way.
 But I decided it was gonna happen.”

-In the late Fifties she attended the State College on a theater arts scholarship.
+In the late fifties, she attended the State College on a theater arts scholarship.
 Her first screen job was factual rather than fictional, as a weather forecaster on KFMB!

 For several years she was married to high school sweetheart James Welch.
-After their split, Raquel went to Texas with her 2 young children and struggled to make ends meet.
+After their split, Raquel went to Texas with her two young children and struggled to make ends meet.
 Relocating to LA in 1963 and pursuing movie roles, she partnered up with Patrick Curtis.
 He was her manager and eventually her husband, between 1967 and ‘72.
-That is when the glamorous symbol people know today was born.
+That is when the glamorous symbol people came to know was born.
 Curtis asked her to keep the name Welch because she would have been typecast as a Latina.

 After a couple of very small parts, one of which was in the Elvis Presley film Roustabout (1964), she got her big break in Fantastic Voyage (1966).
-Co-starring Stephen Boyd, Edmond O’Brien, Arthur Kennedy and Donald Pleasance, this story of a shrunken submarine on a perilous mission through the human body was a smash.
+Co-starring Stephen Boyd, Edmond O’Brien, Arthur Kennedy, and Donald Pleasance, this story of a shrunken submarine on a perilous mission through the human body was a smash.

-However before that sci-fi spectacle burst onto the scene, audiences encountered Welch in cave girl picture One Million Years B.C.
+However before that sci-fi spectacle burst onto the scene, audiences encountered Welch in the cave girl picture One Million Years B.C.
 “I had made another movie which was a big step up for me (Fantastic Voyage),” she said during an interview with the Sunday Post in 2018.
 That “should have been released before One Million Years BC but the special effects delayed it, so I was the dinosaur lady first and the science lady second.”

-Much was made of her infamous fur bikini, which drew as much attention if not more than Ray Harryhausen’s stop motion dinosaurs.
+Much was made of her infamous fur bikini, which drew as much attention if not more than Ray Harryhausen’s stop-motion dinosaurs.
 “Almost every day I get copies of the photo sent to me for an autograph.
 I must have looked at that photo One Million times!” she quipped.